White Dwarf Structure and Binary Inspiral Gravitational Waves from Quantum Hadrodynamics: Introduction

 The rest of this paper is organized as follows: Sec.~\ref{sec:rmf} introduces the framework of the extended RMF method and presents numerical results pertaining to the properties of NM and nuclei.
 Sec.~\ref{sec:wd} explores the structures of WDs and simulates the GW signals resulting from binary WD inspirals.
 Our discussion and outlook are given in the last section.
-We devote ourselves to the structure of nuclei and the EOS of WDs in Appendix A and the detail of PN expansion in Appendix B.
+We describe the structures of nuclei and the EOS of WDs in Appendix A and the detail of PN expansion in Appendix B.